Spaghetti with Classic Tomato Sauce

 Make the Sauce

 Place the olive oil in a large saute pan over medium heat.
-Add the Tuscan Sun seasonings, garlic, anchovies, shallots and bay leaf.
+Add the Italian Seasonings, garlic, anchovies, shallots and bay leaf.
 Saute until shallots are glassy, do not let the garlic burn.

 Add the tomatoes and tomato paste, and stir to incorporate.
 Simmer until the sauce is no longer watery, 45 to 60 minutes.